ML - Supervised Learning

 - Types and examples

-- Binary Classification (e.g. classify emails as “spam” or “not spam”)
+- Binary Classification (e.g. classify card transactions as “fraud” or “not fraud”)

 - Multi-label Classification (e.g. assign multiple labels to a movie, like "action" and "comedy”)